gagolews/datawranglingpy/README.md

 ## About the Author

 [Marek Gagolewski][1]
-is currently a Senior Lecturer in Applied AI at Deakin University in Melbourne, VIC, Australia and an Associate Professor in Data Science (on long-term leave) at the Faculty of Mathematics and Information Science, Warsaw University of Technology, Poland and Systems Research Institute
+is currently a Senior Lecturer/Researcher in Applied AI at Deakin University in Melbourne, VIC, Australia and an Associate Professor in Data Science (on long-term leave) at the Faculty of Mathematics and Information Science, Warsaw University of Technology, Poland and Systems Research Institute